cseanburns/personal_knowledge_mgmt/src/5f-web-sources-part-2.md

 and there is an [OER Research Guide][oerUK] that lists more links to a wide range of open educational content.

-### MOOCs
+### Online Learning Platforms

-MOOC sites are massive online open course providers.
-Two major MOOCs are [Coursera][coursera] (via Stanford University) and [edX][edx] (via Harvard and MIT).
+Online learning platforms
+include [Coursera][coursera], [edX][edx], [Khan Academy][khan], and others.
-Both sites offer courses on all the subjects you'd find in college for free, but you can also pay to earn certificates, if you want that.
+These sites offer courses on many subjects you'd find in college but for free.
+You can also pay to earn certificates or degrees.
-These courses are like online learning courses.
+The courses offered on these platforms are like online learning courses.
 They provide lectures and online activities to work through and to learn the material.

 ## Digital Libraries